kitharvey/pokedecks/README.md

 1. Click your name on the top right of the dashboard, then click account.
 2. Check your details and favorite.
-3. Sort or filter your favorite pokémons.
+    - Sort or filter your favorite pokémons.
-4. Delete button at the bottom to delete your account.
+    - Click the delete button at the bottom to delete your account.

 <br />
 <br />